Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Parasitic Instabilities and Saturation of MRI Modes

+Independently of the value of the dissipation coefficients, the fastest growing Kelvin-Helmholtz and tearing modes have the same vertical periodicity as the primary mode, i.e., $k_z = 0$.
+As illustrated in the lower panels of Figure~\ref{fig:s_max_pi}, the fastest growing Kelvin-Helmholtz modes have purely real growth rates for $k_z \lesssim 0.25$; while they have imaginary parts that are similar to their real parts for $k_z \gtrsim 0.25$.
+The latter correspond to the ``Type-II'' modes discussed in \citet{GX94}, see also \citet{LLB09}.
+These are clearly Kelvin-Helmholtz modes since they present their maximum growth along the direction of the MRI velocity field.
+These modes might be relevant in axisymmetric simulations of viscous, resistive MRI because they have growth rates that are comparable, or even larger, than the axisymmetric modes with $k_z=0$.
+The fastest growing tearing modes have zero, or very small, imaginary parts for every value of $k_z$.

+It is clear from Figures~\ref{fig:B0_sat}, \ref{fig:alpha_beta_sat}, and \ref{fig:s_max_pi} that there is a sharp transition in behavior around a critical Elsasser number of order unity.
 Table~\ref{table:mri_pi_mode_data} provides information concerning the growth rates and geometric structure of both the fastest growing primary MRI mode and the associated fastest parasitic mode for a range of Elsasser numbers $\Lambda_\eta=\{10^{-3}, \ldots, 10^{4}\}$, with $\Lambda_\nu=10^{3}$.
-As shown in Figure~\ref{fig:s_max_pi}, there is a sharp transition in behavior around a critical Elsasser number of order unity.
-The low and high Elsasser number regime is characterized by asymptotic behaviors that are already evident for $\Lambda_\eta \simeq 10^{\pm 2}$.
+Note that the horizontal wavelength of the fastest growing modes, for both tearing and Kelvin-Helmholtz modes, is roughly a factor of two larger than the vertical wavelength of the primary mode upon which they feed.
 Tearing modes and Kelvin-Helmholtz modes present the fastest growth at low and high Elsasser numbers, respectively.
-The physical properties of both types of modes are insensitive\footnote{The regime where viscosity plays an important role, i.e., $\Lambda_\nu \lesssim 10$, was explored in \cite{PG09}.
-Here, we mainly focus our attention on the regime where $\Lambda_\nu \ge 10^{2}$, which exhibits asymptotic behaviors that are more likely to be relevant to astrophysical and experimental environments.} to the value of $\Lambda_\nu$ provided $\Lambda_\nu \gtrsim 10$.
+These two regimes are characterized by asymptotic behaviors that are already evident for $\Lambda_\eta \simeq 10^{\pm 2}$.

-The manifest asymptotic behavior inferred from Table~\ref{table:mri_pi_mode_data} simplifies the characterization of the physical nature of the parasitic modes as a function of the Elsasser number.
-Thus, we first analyze the asymptotic regimes al large and low Elsasser number in Section~\ref{sec:asymptotia} and postpone the explicit analysis of the physical structure of the eigenmodes until Section~\ref{sec:eigenmodes}.
-It will then be evident that it is only necessary to understand the nature of the modes with moderate Elsasser number $\Lambda_{\eta} \simeq 1$ and that the characteristics of the modes for $\Lambda_\eta \ll 1$ and $\Lambda_\eta \gg 1$ can be obtained using the scaling relations presented in Section~\ref{sec:asymptotia}.
+The existence of these scalings simplifies the characterization of the physical nature of the parasitic modes in different regions of parameter space.
+Thus, we first analyze the asymptotic regimes al large and low Elsasser number and postpone the explicit analysis of the physical structure of the eigenmodes until Section~\ref{sec:eigenmodes}.
+It will then be evident that it is only necessary to understand the nature of the fastest modes with moderate Elsasser number $\Lambda_{\eta} \simeq 1$ and that the characteristics of the modes for $\Lambda_\eta \ll 1$ and $\Lambda_\eta \gg 1$ can be obtained using the scaling relations derived next.